Post below in the comments section what your fears are. Fuck your fears!! Continue Reading…

 “But I can’t, it’s not fair.
 I can’t go behind his back and do that.
 That’s not the type of person I am.
 I’ve asked him, I’ve asked him already 20 times.
 He said there’s nothing going on with her.”

 Then she told me she saw it, a few other people saw it.
-He was playing with her bracelet at my birthday party at Little Creatures, and it wasn’t the action alone, but the intimacy of the gesture.
+He was playing with her bracelet at my birthday party at a local craft brewery, and it wasn’t the action alone, but the intimacy of the gesture.
 This was another incident to add to the list of events that had transpired in the last seven months and cumulated with the bracelet-touching incident.

 The phone, his phone had become the thing.

 During this week the intensity of his phone use increased, and the woman I suspected he’d been texting had been away in Europe for that week with her boyfriend visiting family.
 I knew it was her, but it couldn’t be her.
-We’d been camping together, had couples’ dinners together, I had worked with her just before I left the university.
-She had a handsome, gentle, intelligent German boyfriend who loved her.
+We’d been camping together, had couples’ dinners together, I had worked with her just before I left the college.
+She had a handsome, gentle, intelligent boyfriend who loved her.
 She’d been to my house and admired my things, picked up my grandmother’s blue 60’s Jeanie bottle, touched it and complimented me on my taste.
-Grant had been working with her at the university for seven months, in a job I’d gotten for him since his amplifier selling venture had failed and I’d moved on to ESL teaching.
+The two of them had been working together at the college for seven months, in a job I’d gotten for him since another of his musical ventures had failed and I’d moved on to ESL teaching.

 And one before from him, “1 wk 2 go til I C U again.
-I L U. XXX G”
+I L U. XXX”